miguelazevedolopes/FEUP-SOPE/README.md

 ## Second Delivery

-Development of a Client and a Server.
+Development of a client and a server.
 We used concepts such as threads, semaphores, mutex.